sdesabbata/granolarr/docs/practicals/bookdown/104_P_Introduction.md

  round(digits = 2)
 ```

 The first step of a sequence of pipes can be a value, a variable, or a function including arguments.
-The code below shows a series of examples a verious different ways of achieving the same result.
+The code below shows a series of examples of different ways of achieving the same result.
 The examples use the function `round`, which also allows for a second argument `digits = 2`.
 Note that, when using the pipe operator, only the nominally second argument is provided to the function `round` -- that is `round(digits = 2)`

 ```r